haacked/haacked.com/_posts/2017/2017-12-29-work-hard-and-love-yourself.md

 > If I pass out, please note my time

-And

-> You can rest when you're dead.

 I know, they're meant to be funny, but they do reflect in some tiny way the culture around Crossfit.
 It's great for a lot of people, just not me.

 Contrast that to Impact's motto on one of my most cherished hoodies: